Erik McCree

-Erik McCree (born December 20, 1993) is an American professional basketball player who last played for the Magnolia Hotshots of the Philippine Basketball Association (PBA).
+Erik Deshawn McCree Robinson (born December 20, 1993) is an American professional basketball player for Leones de Ponce of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Murray State and Louisiana Tech.

 College career

 McCree had previously been a part of Murray State University under his freshman year of college before transferring to Louisiana Tech University in 2013.
 In his junior year of college, he made it to the All-Conference USA Second Team, while he would improve to the All-Conference USA First Team in his senior year.

 Professional career

 Sioux Falls Skyforce (2017)

-After finishing his last four years of college from 2014–2017, he would end up being undrafted in the 2017 NBA draft.
+After finishing his last four years of college from 2014 to 2017, he would end up being undrafted in the 2017 NBA draft.
 McCree would end up being a part of the Houston Rockets's Summer League squad for the 2017 NBA Summer League, eventually signing with the Miami Heat for their training camp squad.
 He would ultimately be waived from the Heat before the regular season began but would be assigned to the Sioux Falls Skyforce afterward.
 He would continue playing for them until December 21, 2017, one day after his 24th birthday.